open-contracting/standard/docs/guidance/build.md

 ## Check your data

 Throughout the build phase you ought to regularly use the [OCDS Data Review Tool](https://standard.open-contracting.org/review/) to check the structure and format of your data.
+This ensures that your data is compatible with OCDS tools and is comparable with other OCDS data.

 OCDS data needs to be published as part of a release package or a record package.
 You can use [OCDS Kit](https://pypi.org/project/ocdskit/) to reformat your data before submitting it to the review tool, but any data you publish needs to be correctly packaged.